Christian-Guzman/head-first-java-cliffsnotes-example/Chapter-1/README.md

     public class MyFirstApp { }
     ```

-- a class can have one more or methods they must be declared inside the class
+- A class can have one more or methods they must be declared inside the class.
     ```java
     public class MyFirstApp{
         public static void main(String[] args){